 Interestingly, the Jewish mind would recall their greatest day as the day Moses led the Israelites out of Egypt enroute to the Promised Land.
 However, take a look at Jeremiah 16:14-15.
 There, the prophet Jeremiah indicates that, though the Lord brought the sons of Israel out of Egypt in the early days, He will bring them “from the land of the north” in the last days.
 To date, over 1 million Jews have returned to Israel from Russia, the land of the north!
 Unfortunately, from that same land will come Gog and his army.

-In Ezekiel 38:2, what four geographical entities are listed?
+In Ezekiel 38:2, what three geographical entities are listed?
 (Remember, Gog is likely the title of a person, not a geographical place.)
 Now, let’s identify the modern-day places represented by those ancient names.

 - Magog.
 A region to the north whose borders do not seem to be precisely identified.
 Ancient Jewish historian, Josephus, indicates that Magog is a land of Scythians to the north.
 Some scholars have identified the area of modern-day Georgia as the likely region of Magog.
 (Georgia, the Russian state, not Georgia USA.)

 - Rosh.
 Most believe Rosh refers to the area of modern-day Russia.

 - Meshech.
 Likely referring to modern-day Moscow, Meshech seems to be a contraction of words meaning “to draw out, drag, seize.”